Generic name: Bupropion Extended-Release Tablets [ byoo-PROE-pee-on ]

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Budeprion XL (bupropion extended-release tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Budeprion XL?

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Budeprion XL affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Budeprion XL (bupropion extended-release tablets) affects you.

-- Do not stop taking Budeprion XL all of a sudden without calling your doctor.
+- Do not stop taking Budeprion XL (bupropion extended-release tablets) all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+If you need to stop Budeprion XL (bupropion extended-release tablets), you will want to slowly stop it as ordered by your doctor.

-- High blood pressure has happened with Budeprion XL.
+- High blood pressure has happened with Budeprion XL (bupropion extended-release tablets).
 Have your blood pressure checked as you have been told by your doctor.

-- Avoid drinking alcohol while taking Budeprion XL.
+- Avoid drinking alcohol while taking Budeprion XL (bupropion extended-release tablets).

 - Talk with your doctor before you use other drugs and natural products that slow your actions.

 - It may take several weeks to see the full effects.